scwarner/CodeLou-Final/README.md

 * Buttons on the Concerts page that allow users to filter the information displayed in the Concerts table
 * A form on the Contact page that includes checkboxes that display information when clicked

 While I have Bootstrap included on the pages for the modal windows, I used CSS flexbox to lay out the pages in attempt to apply the knowledge I gained from my Code Louisville classes.
-As is apparent, the results are somewhat mixed, especially on Firefox.
-The site is best viewed in Chrome or IE.
+It has been a learning experience, as I've discovered that flexbox properties display a little differently on Firefox and IE as they do in Chrome.